Azure/azure-kusto-graph-samples/graph of graph/README.md

 ### Time Series Analysis with Graph Context

 One of the most powerful integrations is combining graph analysis with time series analytics.
-Consider a scenario where we need to analyze authentication anomalies in the context of a user privilege graph ([full example](timeseriesAndGraph.kql)):

 ```
     +---------+                                  +--------------+